FlipAttack: Jailbreak LLMs via Flipping: Experiment

 \subsection{Attack Performance}

 {\textbf{Overall performance.}} To demonstrate the superiority of FlipAttack, we conduct extensive experiments to compare 16 methods on 8 LLMs.
 We have the following conclusions from the comparison results in Table \ref{tab:compare_table_gpt}.
 1) The transferability of the white-box attack methods is limited on the state-of-the-art commercial LLMs, and they achieve unpromising performance, e.g., GCG merely achieves 7.40\% ASR on average.
 It may be caused by the distribution shift since they can not access the weights or gradients of the closed-source LLMs.
 2) Some black-box methods like ReNeLLM can achieve good performance, e.g., 91.35\% ASR on GPT-3.5 Turbo, even without access to model weights.
-But, they need to iteratively interact with the LLMs, leading to high time and API costs.
-3) FlipAttack achieves the best performance on average and surpasses the runner-up by 25.16\% ASR.
-Notably, it can jailbreak GPT-4o with a 98.08\% success rate and GPT-4 Turbo with a 98.85\% ASR.
-Besides, FlipAttack jailbreaks LLMs with only 1 query, saving the attack time and API cost.
+But they need to iteratively interact with the LLMs, leading to high time and API costs.
+3) FlipAttack achieves the best performance on average and surpasses the runner-up by 22.33\% ASR.
+Notably, it can jailbreak Claude 3.5 Sonnet with an 88.08\% success rate and GPT-4 Turbo with a 94.04\% ASR.
+Our method only uses 1 query, saving time and API cost.

 To further analyze the performance of FlipAttack on different harmful behavior categories, we follow \citep{ReNeLLM} and ask GPT-4 to categorize the harmful behaviors into different 7 classes.
-As shown in Figure \ref{Fig:sub_category}, FlipAttack performs better on the malware, fraud, and illegal activity categories but achieves limited performance, i.e., 69.55\% ASR, on the physical harm category.
+As shown in Figure \ref{Fig:sub_category}, FlipAttack performs better in the malware, fraud, and illegal activity categories but achieves limited performance in the physical harm category.
 It is worth refining ASR on the hard categories, e.g., physical harm, hate speech, privacy violence.
-Besides, we also visualize the results of the runner-up black-box method, ReNeLLM, and the best white-box method, AutoDAN, demonstrating the superiority of our proposed FlipAttack.
+Besides, we also visualize the results of the runner-up black-box method, ReNeLLM, and the best white-box method, AutoDAN, demonstrating the superiority of FlipAttack.